-The investment objectives of Navigator Tactical Fixed Income Fund, Navigator Equity Hedged Fund, Navigator Ultra Short Bond Fund, Navigator Tactical Investment Grade Bond Fund and Navigator Tactical U.S. Allocation Fund (collectively, the "Funds") may be changed without shareholder approval by the Board upon 60 days written notice to shareholders.
+The investment objectives of Navigator Tactical Fixed Income Fund, Navigator Equity Hedged Fund, Navigator Ultra Short Bond Fund, Navigator Tactical Investment Grade Bond Fund and Navigator Tactical U.S. Allocation Fund (collectively, the "Funds") may be changed without shareholder approval by the Board of Trustees (the "Board) upon 60 days written notice to shareholders.
 The 80% investment policy of the Funds may be changed without shareholder approval by the Board upon 60 days written notice to shareholders.